gjpelletier/delta_method/README.md

 - df: degrees of freedom = nobs-nparam
 - qt: 2-tailed t-statistic at alpha
 - Fstat: F-statistic = MSR/MSE
-- dfn': degrees of freedom for the numerator of the F-test = nparam-1
+- dfn: degrees of freedom for the numerator of the F-test = nparam-1
 - dfd: degrees of freedom for the denominator of the F-test = nobs-nparam
 - pvalue: signficance level of the regression from the probability of the F-test
 - rsquared: r-squared = SSR/SST